danstruthers/hydra-16/README.md

 #### **I/O Ports**

-There are 15 shared I/O ports on the Hydra, 16 1-byte registers per port, located from $FFF0-$FFEF.
+There are 15 shared I/O ports on the Hydra, with 16 1-byte registers per port, located from $FFF0-$FFEF.
 Some ports are taken by the on-board devices.
 Others are reserved for specific add-on cards (ports 2 & 3 for video, for example).
 Still others are assigned to card slots, usually to correspond with the assigned IRQ numbers, with two I/O ports per slot.
-I/O port assignment currently matches IRQ assignment for devices, but that is not a requirement, but it does make things easier.
+I/O port assignment currently matches IRQ assignment for devices.
+Though this arrangement is not a requirement, it does make things easier to track if followed.

 The area from $FFF0 to $FFFF (that would have been reserved for I/O port 15) is the System port, where pseudo-registers T-W ($FFF0-$FFF3) and the interrupt vector addresses ($FFFA-$FFFF) live.
 There are 6 unused bytes ($FFF4-$FFF9) that are reserved for future System expansion.